 That’s why for the past five years, Garcia has returned to the state Capitol to advocate for paid family leave.
-And this year, Democrats are again making it a top priority to create state-run, employee-funded family and medical leave program.
+And this year, Democrats again made it a top priority to create state-run, employee-funded family and medical leave program.

-“Everyone deserves security knowing that if they are sick or injured, or have a baby or a sick parent, that they don’t have to make that awful decision between keeping their job and caring for a family member,” Rep. Faith Winter, D-Westminster, told a crowd of supporters on the west steps of the capitol on Tuesday.
+“Everyone deserves security knowing that if they are sick or injured, or have a baby or a sick parent, that they don’t have to make that awful decision between keeping their job and caring for a family member,” Rep. Faith Winter, D-Westminster, told a crowd of supporters on the west steps of the capitol on in early February.

 This year marks the 25th anniversary of the federal Family Medical Leave Act, which gives workers 12 weeks of job-protected time off each year to care for family members.
 But that time off is unpaid.
 That’s why states like California, New Jersey, New York, Rhode Island and Washington, as well as Washington, D.C., have stepped in to enact paid family leave laws.

-Colorado’s bill, dubbed the FAMLI Act, short for Family and Medical Leave Insurance program, would take a percentage out of workers’ paychecks and put it into a family and medical leave insurance fund to cover up to 12 weeks of paid time off per year.
-Workers could use this money to care for family members, a newborn child or themselves.
+Colorado’s bill, dubbed the FAMLI Act, short for Family and Medical Leave Insurance program, would have taken a percentage out of workers’ paychecks and put it into a family and medical leave insurance fund to cover up to 12 weeks of paid time off per year.
+Workers could have used this money to care for family members, a newborn child or themselves.
 The total benefit would range between 66 and 95 percent of the employee’s wage but could not exceed a weekly income of $1,000.

-Workers would pay a monthly premium on their wages up to .99 percent.
-This would bring in $550 million by 2020-2021, according to Legislative Council.
-Benefits would roll out in January 2021.
+Workers would have paid a monthly premium on their wages up to .99 percent, bringing in $550 million by 2020-2021, according to Legislative Council.
+Benefits would have rolled out in January 2021.

-Employers would not pay into the insurance program.
-But opponents of the bill, including the Denver Metro Chamber of Commerce, are concerned it creates a one-size-fits-all administrative burden for businesses.
+Employers would not have paid into the insurance program.
+But opponents of the bill, including the Denver Metro Chamber of Commerce, were concerned it created a one-size-fits-all administrative burden for businesses.

-“While we’re supportive of our current federal leave policies for larger companies, the expansion of these policies to the smallest businesses (including those that employ one person) could easily create costs that small companies cannot manage,” said Denver Metro Chamber of Commerce President and CEO Kelly Brough in a statement.
+“While we’re supportive of our current federal leave policies for larger companies, the expansion of these policies to the smallest businesses (including those that employ one person) could easily create costs that small companies cannot manage,” said Denver Metro Chamber of Commerce President and CEO Kelly Brough in a statement in February.

 “We had somebody who had a baby and she did not want to come back to work after two weeks,”Amabile said, referencing a study that found one in four women return to work within two weeks of giving birth.
 “I mean that’s barbaric.”

 This is the third year Winter has pushed for paid family leave.
-And she’s hoping to ride the tailwinds of a statement made by President Donald Trump during his State of the Union address last week calling for supporting paid family leave.
-In response, Winter said she challenges Colorado Republicans to follow the president’s lead and support her bill.
+In February, she said she was hoping to ride the tailwinds of a statement made by President Donald Trump during his State of the Union address calling for supporting paid family leave.
+In response, Winter challenged Colorado Republicans to follow the president’s lead and support her bill.